AltaArts/SourceTab--Prism-Plugin/Docs/Doc-Installation.md

 You can add the additional plugin search paths in Prism2 settings.
 Go to Settings->Plugins and click the gear icon.
 This opens a dialogue and you may add additional search paths at the bottom.

-Once added, completly shutdown Prism (if running) and re-launch Prism.
+Once added, completely shutdown Prism (if running) and re-launch Prism.
 This will copy the required files for the plugin, and create SourceTab settings.

 <br>